Ain't Life Grand

 Jackson is the only incorporated town within Jackson Hole.
 Other communities in the valley include Moose, Kelly, Moran, Hoback Junction, Teton Village, and Wilson.
 The population of the Town of Jackson, which was officially incorporated in 1914, is about 9,000.

-The Jackson Hole area has been selected as one of the top 10 sustainable tourism communities in the world.
-Our residents and business are taking great strides to ensure our visitors making memories for a lifetime, while still limiting the human footprint on our environment.
+Jackson Hole has been selected as one of the top 15 sustainable tourism communities in the world by the World Travel and Tourism Council.
+Our residents and business are always looking for new and better ways to ensure visitors make memories that will last a lifetime, while limiting the human footprint on our environment.